LIRA-illinois/hrl-tl/CONTRIBUTING.md

 -- `ref` is for code refactoring (e.g., renaming variables, removing unused code, etc.)
 -- `perf` is for performance improvements
 -- `test` is for adding or updating tests
+-- `chore` is for changes that do not modify the source or test code (e.g., updating dependencies, build scripts, etc.)
 - `<scope>` is the area of the codebase affected (optional)
 - `<body>` is a brief description of the change